Skip to content

 United Arab EmiratesUnited States

-Giorgia Meloni travelled to Saudi Arabia, Qatar and the United Arab Emirates on 3 to 4 April, the first leader of any European Union, NATO or G20 member state to visit the Gulf since the war began on 28 February 1.
-The trip was unannounced before departure.
-An unnamed Gulf supplier subsequently notified Rome that 10 LNG (liquefied natural gas) cargoes scheduled between April and mid-June would not be delivered, the first publicly disclosed physical supply cut to a European buyer.
+Italian Prime Minister Giorgia Meloni visited Saudi Arabia, Qatar, and the UAE on 3-4 April — the first EU, NATO, or G20 leader to travel to the Gulf since the war began on 28 February.
+An unnamed Gulf supplier subsequently notified Rome that 10 LNG cargoes scheduled between April and mid-June would not be delivered, the first confirmed physical supply cut to a European buyer.
 Italian airports began rationing jet fuel on 7 April.
+Germany finalised a €1.6 billion fuel relief package on 13 April: a 17-cent excise reduction for two months and a tax-free €1,000 employer bonus.
+France allocated €70 million to road transport only, rejecting a comprehensive fuel-tax cut.
+Germany, Italy, Spain, Portugal, and Austria jointly proposed an EU-level windfall tax on energy companies.

 International Crisis Group's Yemen analyst Ahmed Nagi told PressTV Houthi forces are "very likely to escalate" in Bab el-Mandeb if the US blockade bites Iran.
 Brent has not priced a dual-chokepoint scenario.